Vinkovci Synagogue: History

+Design

-The Second Vinkovci Synagogue was built under the architect Frank Funtak in the Aleksandar street (today the Zvonimir street 18–20).
+The Second Vinkovci Synagogue was built under the architect Frank Funtak in the Aleksandar Street (today the Zvonimir Street 18–20).
 The total cost of construction was 4,5 million krones.
 Funtak turned to classicism when choosing styles for the Vinkovci Synagogue.
 Although this style dominated, the building also had elements of the 19th-century synagogue architecture and of art deco.
 The synagogue dome was built in Mudéjar style, while double windows and the trefoil upper row of windows were built in rundbogenstil.
 Vinkovci Synagogue had a longitudinal construction with a rectangular shape.
 Funtak took the dome style from the Vukovar Synagogue.
 In addition to the dome, a tripartite front was a traditional element of the synagogue architecture from the 20th century.
-The central part of the facade was slightly withdrawn in relation to the side.
+The central part of the façade was slightly withdrawn in relation to the side.
 The sides of the synagogue were visually highlighted with an art deco set of gables above the cornice of the building.

+Destruction

-Vinkovci Synagogue was destroyed during World War II in 1941-42 by the regime of the Independent State of Croatia.
-Rabbi Mavro Frankfurter and president of the community Ignjat Lang were both killed in the Jasenovac concentration camp.
+The synagogue was destroyed during World War II in 1941-42 by the regime of the Independent State of Croatia.
+Rabbi Mavro Frankfurter and the president of the community, Ignjat Lang, were both killed in the Jasenovac concentration camp.